Jump to a section with the buttons below, or simply scroll down.

 Our stock market announcements

-Announcement of dividend per share for the first quarter 2017 in NOK
+Result of the Dividend Issue for the first quarter 2017

 To see live webcasts and download presentations, please click "Read more" above.